 - 4b.
-Check the box on line 4b to certify that your overreported amount is only for Employer RRTA taxes on those employees who you were unable to find or those who would not (or could not) give you a statement described on line 4a. - 4c.
-Check the box on line 4c to certify that your overreported amount is only for Employer RRTA taxes or Employee RRTA taxes that you did not withhold from your employees.
+Check the box on line 4b to certify that your overreported amount is only for Employer RRTA taxes on those employees whom you were unable to find or those who would not (or could not) give you a statement described on line 4a. - 4c.
+Check the box on line 4c to certify that your overreported amount is only for RRTA taxes that you did not withhold from your employees.